Omar-Faramawi/challange/Readme.md

 ### Failed Job:

-In order to test Job failuer case open the (Services\unsplash.service.ts) file and replace the access key with any random string then build and serve the application again
+In order to test Job failuer case

+1- open the (Services\unsplash.service.ts) file and replace the access key with any random string

 ```js
 const api = createApi({